Cuisine of Romania

 Entree

-"Ghiveci " (fresh vegetables cooked with tomato paste),
+"Ghiveci " (fresh vegetables cooked with sunflower oil or tomato paste),

 "Sarmale " (pickled cabbage leaves stuffed with a mix of minced meat, rice and spices) or

-"Mititei " (The "Wee Ones" - small skinless grilled sausages)
+"Mititei " (The "Wee Ones" - grilled, small skinless sausage - traditionally made from beef or beef and mouton)

 are among the favorites.